richmondu/libfaceid/README.md

 </p>

 <p>
     <b> Easy Integration.</b> Still working on it.
 Facial recognition is often only a small part of a big system.
-It must be lightweight and compatible with multiple systems.
+It must be lightweight and compatible with latest libraries that may also exist in the system.
 If anyone in the community can assist me make libfaceid part of Python PIP package, then that would be awesome.
-This will make libfaceid, and face recognition, in general to be widely available to the Python community, thus democratizing face recognition.
+This will make libfaceid, and face recognition in general, to be widely available to the Python community, democratizing face recognition.
 If you have the know-how, or can refer me to someone, please let me know.
 </p>